qaspen-python/psqlpy-docs/src/introduction/lets_start.md

 ---

 ## Installation
-You can install psqlpy from pypi, poetry or directly from git using pip:
+You can install psqlpy with pip, poetry or directly from git using pip:

 ::: code-tabs#shell
 @tab pip